scottie-l/reading-notes/reading-notes-201/class-02.md

         `<s>` Item no longer accurate but still needs to be seen on page.

-<b>Ch.10 "Introducting CSS"
+<b>Ch.10 "Introducing CSS"

 Block level elements look like they start on new line where inline elements flow within text.

 CSS has 2 parts: 1- selector= which element rule applies to.

-                 2- declaration= how element is refered to.
+                 2- declaration= how element is referred to.

 Declarations sit inside curly brackets & have a property and a value, separated by a colon.

 `<link>` is used in HTML doc to tell browser where to find CSS file. `<href>` specifies path.

 CSS cascades, meaning it will use the last style for an item.
-Add: !important to show it should be considedered more important than others.
+Add: !important to show it should be considered more important than others.

 CSS Selectors can be (Ref. on pg 238, Jon Duckett, HTML & CSS.)